Japan · 1970s–present

 Artist Takashi Murakami's "Superflat" theory connected kawaii to contemporary fine art, arguing that the flatness and cuteness of Japanese pop culture was both a critique and a celebration of consumer society.
 Today, kawaii is a global design language used in everything from app interfaces to fashion to food packaging.

-Key Kawaii Artists
+Key Kawaii artists

 RN